Plug-in Channel Estimation with Dithered Quantized Signals in Spatially Non-Stationary Massive MIMO Systems: Introduction

 \subsection{Contributions}

-Accurate estimation of channel state information (CSI) at the BS is a key factor to achieve the potential benefits of massive MIMO systems.
-Taking the spatially non-WSS property into account, an adaptive grouping sparse Bayesian learning scheme was proposed for uplink channel estimation in \cite{cheng2019adaptive}.
-A model-driven deep learning-based channel reconstruction scheme was proposed in \cite{han2020deep}.
-On the other hand, many recent works have investigated channel estimators with one-bit quantized signals in massive MIMO systems, see e.g., \cite{li2017channel,wan2020generalized} and references therein.
-Very recently, in \cite{eamaz2022covariance} a covariance recovery scheme for one-bit sampled non-stationary signals with time-varying sampling thresholds was proposed, where a modified arcsine law was further generalized to fit the non-stationary case.
-However, the study in \cite{eamaz2022covariance} is not within the massive MIMO regime.
-To the best of our knowledge, no work has addressed the problem of channel estimation with both low-resolution quantization and spatially non-WSS channels in massive MIMO systems.
-To fill this gap, in this paper we adopt the Bussgang linear minimum mean square estimation (BLMMSE) method that was initially proposed in \cite{li2017channel}, and propose a BLMMSE-based ``plug-in'' channel estimator for one-bit Massive MIMO systems with the spatially non-WSS property.\footnote{By ``plug-in'' we mean that the BLMMSE requires the knowledge of the channel covariance, which is typically assumed to be known.
-However, in our setting, also the channel covariance needs to be estimated from low-resolution quantized samples.
-The plug-in estimator consists of using the estimated covariance ``as if'' it were the true one, in the BLMMSE.} Our main contributions are summarized as follows. \begin{itemize} \item We adopt a BLMMSE channel estimator to deal with the one-bit quantized signal.
+Our main contributions are summarized as follows. \begin{itemize} \item We adopt a BLMMSE channel estimator to deal with the one-bit quantized signal.
 However, in contrast to \cite{li2017channel} that assumes exact knowledge of the channel covariance at the BS, we propose a ``plug-in'' version that instead uses an estimate of the channel covariance.
 Our first contribution is a theoretical analysis of the distortion caused by the use of this estimate: we estimate the mean squared distance between the BLMMSE estimate based on an estimate of the channel covariance versus the BLMMSE estimate based on the true channel covariance (see Lemma~\ref{lem:Stability}).

 \item Our second contribution is a method to estimate the channel covariance matrix based on one-bit samples.
 We introduce dithering into the one-bit ADCs to cope with the non-Toeplitz structure of the channel covariance matrix (resulting from the spatially non-WSS channel).
 We propose a covariance estimator based on dithered quantized samples and derive bounds on the estimation error in terms of the maximum norm and the Frobenius norm (Theorem~\ref{thm:FrobeniusDithered}).
 By combining this result with the aforementioned bound on the MSE achieved by the BLMMSE with given estimated covariance, we derive a bound on the expected MSE of the channel estimator in terms of the number of samples used to estimate the channel covariance (Theorem~\ref{thm:MainResult}).